 Boulder, Colorado is one of the best places to travel in the US in June.
 While there are many fun activities to do in the city, Boulder is one of the top US destinations for outdoor recreation.
 If staying active while you travel is important, then Boulder is a great place to do so.

-One of the most popular hikes in the area is the Red Rocks Trail, which can be easily be accessed from the edge of Boulder.
+One of the most popular hikes in the area is the Red Rocks Trail, which can easily be accessed from the edge of Boulder.
 Hiking around Red Rocks won’t take long as it’s a short trail making it perfect for families.
 However, it does have connections to other trails, such as Mount Sanitas Trail and the Boulder Creek Greenway if you wish to extend your hiking.

 Just west of the town of Durango lies Mesa Verde National Park.
 This World Heritage Site has a fascinating history and contains the dwelling remains of the Ancestral Pueblo people.
 Visiting Mesa Verde National Park is a great family-friendly activity for June and will be the highlight of your Colorado road trip!

 The weather is perfect for hiking in the summer month of June which is great since the sites are best explored on foot.
-The park sees an average high of 79F, low of 48F and very little rainfall.
+The park sees an average high of 79F, a low of 48F, and very little rainfall.
 At Mesa Verde National Park there are nearly 5000 archeological sites and about 600 dwellings.
 Petroglyph Point trail is one of the best hiking tracks at Mesa Verde National Park.
 It features rock paintings and carvings along its track.